LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 part3 - first processor
 ^^^^^^^^^^^^^^^^^^^^^^^

 After we have a functional pipeline.
-We can start adding the more interesing part, the processors.
+We can start adding the more interesting part, the processors.
 Processor is the component which works with data in the event.
 In this example we will use a simple processor which only converts the incoming JSON to python Dict type, which is much more easier to work with and it is clearer.